New probe of magnetic fields in the prereionization epoch. I. Formalism

 The 21-cm line of neutral hydrogen corresponds to the transition between the hyperfine sublevels of its ground state, whose origin is the interaction between the spins of the proton and the electron.
-This interaction reorganizes the four possible spin states of the electron and proton into singlet and triplet levels, which are separated by an energy gap of $5.9 \times 10^{-6} \ {\rm eV}$, which corresponds to radiation with a wavelength of $21.1 \ {\rm cm}$ or a frequency of $1420 \ {\rm MHz}$ in the rest frame.
+This interaction reorganizes the four possible spin states of the electron and proton into singlet and triplet levels, which are separated by an energy gap of $5.9 \times 10^{-6} \ {\rm eV}$, corresponding to radiation with a wavelength of $21.1 \ {\rm cm}$ (or a frequency of $1420 \ {\rm MHz}$), in the rest frame.

 In the early stages of the EoR, the universe was still mostly neutral, and fluctuations in the brightness temperature of the 21-cm line were mainly driven by (mostly Gaussian) density fluctuations.
-This stage lends itself to a very precise statistical description, allowing us to get a good handle on the expected 21-cm signal from these redshifts \cite{Pritchard12}.
+This stage lends itself to a very precise statistical description, allowing us to get a good handle on the expected 21-cm signal from the corresponding redshifts \cite{Pritchard12}.

-The first generation of EoR experiments, such as the MWA, PAPER and LOFAR, aim to achieve a statistical detection of the 21-cm signal from the EoR.
-Second generation experiments, such as the SKA, are planned to come online within the next couple of decades.
-They aim to perform detailed tomography of the IGM out to $z\sim 30$.
+The first generation of EoR experiments, such as the MWA, PAPER, and LOFAR, aim to achieve a statistical detection of the 21-cm signal from the EoR.
+Second generation experiments, such as the SKA and future phases of HERA, planned to come online within the next couple of decades, aim to perform detailed tomography of the IGM out to $z\sim 30$.
 Future 21-cm observations of the high-redshift universe can open up a new frontier in cosmology, with a sample volume far exceeding that probed with current observations.
 Several authors have suggested that cosmological 21-cm radiation could be used to detect primordial magnetic fields via their dynamical effects on density and gas temperature fluctuations \cite{2006MNRAS.372.1060T, 2009ApJ...692..236S, 2014PhRvD..89j3522S}.
-The method proposed here using radiative transfer is sensitive to much weaker fields than those investigated by these authors.
+The method proposed here \supdet{using radiative transfer }is sensitive to much weaker fields than those investigated by other authors.